hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ### Unit Tests

-Describe critical test scenarios and any higher level functionality tests that can run at the unit test level.

-Examples:

-* Subtle edge cases that might be overlooked.
-* Use of simulators or frameworks to test complex component interaction.

-Remove this section if not applicable.
+Apart from the obvious unit testing of methods and classes, the following scenarios should be unit tested:

+* Failure Scenarios
+    * Bad TssMessages
+    * Failure to reach threshold number of votes
+    * Bad TssShareSignatures
+* Turtle Tests
+    * Reconnect
+    * Down Nodes during Genesis and Re keying
+    * Multi-Release Migration
+    * Signing API, constructing signatures across software upgrade.

 ### Integration Tests

-Describe any integration tests needed.
-Integration tests include migration, reconnect, restart, etc.

-Remove this section if not applicable.
+If Turtle is not available, then the turtle tests will become integration tests.

+Additional Integration Tests:

+* TSS Genesis for New Networks
+* TSS Genesis for Existing Networks
+    * multiple software upgrades.

 ### Performance Tests

-Describe any performance tests needed.
-Performance tests include high TPS, specific work loads that stress the system, JMH benchmarks, or longevity tests.

-Remove this section if not applicable.
+The following need performance profiles:

+1. How long does it take to generate the key material for a new candidate roster as a function of roster size?
+2. How long does it take to generate the ledger signatures?
+3. How much space is being used in the state for all TSS related data structures?

 ---

 ## Implementation and Delivery Plan

 How should the proposal be implemented?
 Is there a necessary order to implementation?
 What are the stages or phases needed for the delivery of capabilities?
 What configuration flags will be used to manage deployment of capability?

+---

+## Open Questions

+1. De we need to complete signature collection and construction before freeze and restart?